oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Unregistered SSVC Decision Point Base Namespace in Non-TLP:CLEAR Document
 <usage-of-unregistered-ssvc-decision-point-base-namespace-in-non-tlp-clear-document>
-For each SSVC decision point given under `selections`, it MUST be tested that the base `namespace` is not an unregistered one if the document is not labeled `TLP:CLEAR`.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+For each SSVC decision point given under `selections`, it SHALL be tested that the base `namespace` is not an unregistered one if the document is not labeled `TLP:CLEAR`.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 The relevant path for this test is: